davegoldsmith/mars-rover-challenge/README.md

 - returns the finishing coordinates and orientation for the given rovers

 Therefore one of the following outcomes will occur:
+- Error if a Rover's starting coordinates are not in the plateau's boundaries
 - Error if plateau parameters are invalid
 - Error if a rover would collide with another rover or fall off the plateau
 - Success when the mission runs smoothly